-- Research Scientist II Three (3) years as Research Scientist I - Senior Research Scientist Four (4) years as Research Scientist II - Principal Research Scientist Five (5) years as Senior Research Scientist
+- Research Scientist II Three (3) years as Research Scientist I - Senior Research Scientist Four (4) years as Research Scientist II - For candidates holding the Doctoral degree, employment prior to employment at Georgia Tech will be considered if adequately documented, and the four-year time in rank requirement reduced to two (2) years for candidates so qualified.
+Employment prior to Georgia Tech plus employment at Georgia Tech must be four years or more with a minimum of two (2) years in rank at Georgia Tech. - Principal Research Scientist Five (5) years as Senior Research Scientist